Maryland AG praises order to restore funding for education programs

 Local school districts could spend the money and submit reimbursement requests from the state, which paid them through federal government funding.
 That was until Education Secretary Linda McMahon sent a letter on March 28 at 5:03 p.m. saying reimbursements would end at 5 p.m., sending Maryland education officials into shock and lawmakers and the attorney general into action.

 Maryland Sens.
-Angela Alsobrooks and Chris Van Hollen and Reps.
-Glenn Ivey, John Olszewski and Sarah Elfreth signed a congressional letter to McMahon urging her to rescind what they called an “abrupt and chaotic revision of policy” on April 7.
+Angela Alsobrooks and Chris Van Hollen, along with Reps.
+Glenn Ivey, John Olszewski Jr. and Sarah Elfreth signed a congressional letter to McMahon urging her to rescind what they called an “abrupt and chaotic revision of policy” on April 7.
 By April 11, Brown and 15 other attorneys general sued.

 But the damage had been done.
-Tutoring during the school day and after-school programs had ended for 1,100 and 3,000 Baltimore City students respectively in early April.
+Tutoring during the school day was eliminated for 1,100 Baltimore students, and after-school programs ended for 3,000 others in early April.

 Representatives from the Maryland Department of Education and Baltimore City Public Schools did not immediately respond to requests for comment.